sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

     VL --> |LB 2| LBP2
 ```

-A pipeline can also define its initial matching stages, which will be used for starting processing the packets if no flow is matched.
+A pipeline can also define its initial matching stages, which will be used to start processing the packets if no flow is matched.

 > NOTE:
 >
-> DASH-SAI pipeline is a logical concept.
-It doesn't have to be 1 to 1 mapping to a physical ASIC pipeline.
-The underlying implementation can be as simple as a metadata field update with a specific value, when the entry getting matched, e.g., `ENI = Inner Source/Destination MAC`.
+> The DASH-SAI pipeline is a logical concept.
+It doesn't have to be a 1 to 1 mapping to a physical ASIC pipeline.
+The underlying implementation can be as simple as a metadata field update with a specific value, when the entry is matched, e.g., `ENI = Inner Source/Destination MAC`.

 ### 5.5.
 Packet Decap